 Nick Carter knows his way around the courtroom.
-With over two decades of trial experience in state and federal courts, his successful courtroom advocacy has led to multiple seven-figure jury verdicts for clients.
-Nick is a partner at Todd & Weld LLP.
+With nearly three decades of trial experience in state and federal courts, his successful courtroom advocacy has led to multiple seven-figure jury verdicts for clients, as well as favorable outcomes through dispositive motions, arbitration results, and settlements.

 Elder Abuse/Financial Fraud

 Obtained a $4.4 million jury verdict in state court on behalf of two estates seeking the return of inheritance money in an investment account, where the jury found that a financial advisor and a deceased man's nephew had conspired to secretly divert the account funds; the jury awarded significant punitive damages.

 Persuaded a Massachusetts Superior Court judge to deny the request of a salesman for a class action arbitration against his former auto dealership employer.

 Secured a defense verdict after federal trial on behalf of a closely held corporation, defeating a $5 million claim for additional insurance benefits by a senior executive.

 Persuaded an arbitrator to enforce a 10-year non-solicitation and non-disclosure agreement on behalf of his clients.

 Successfully defended a group of medical device sales representatives against a major medical device manufacturer, which sought a preliminary injunction to prevent the individual sales representatives from joining a competitor.

 Secured a significant settlement for clients asserting race and gender discrimination claims against a municipal entity.